ASHUTOSH-THAPA/RAG-Document-Q-A-with-GROQ-api-OpenAIEmbeddings/README.md

-# RAG Q/A Project with Groq API and OpenAI Embeddings
+# RAG Q/A Project with OpenAI Embeddings

 ## Overview
-This project implements a **Retrieval-Augmented Generation (RAG)** system for question-answering using **Groq API** and **OpenAI embeddings**.
+This project implements a **Retrieval-Augmented Generation (RAG)** system for question-answering using **OpenAI embeddings**.
 The system allows users to ask questions and receive accurate, context-aware answers from a knowledge base.

 **Key features:**
 - Semantic search using OpenAI embeddings